Freddie Freeman's Success and Achievements in Timeline

 A closer look at the biggest achievements of Freddie Freeman.
 Awards, milestones, and records that define success.

-Freddie Freeman is a Canadian-American professional baseball first baseman currently playing for the Los Angeles Dodgers.
-He debuted in MLB with the Atlanta Braves in 2010, where he played for 12 seasons and won the 2021 World Series.
-Following that victory, he became a free agent and signed a six-year, $162 million contract with the Dodgers.
+Freddie Freeman is a professional baseball first baseman currently playing for the Los Angeles Dodgers.
+He debuted in MLB with the Atlanta Braves in 2010 and played for them for 12 seasons, winning the 2021 World Series.
+Subsequently, he became a free agent and signed a six-year contract with the Dodgers.

 2007: High School Senior Year

-In 2007, during his senior year at El Modena High School, Freddie Freeman had a .417 batting average and a 6-1 win-loss record as a pitcher.
-He was also named the Orange County Register's 2007 player of the year.
+In 2007, as a senior at El Modena High School, Freddie Freeman had a .417 batting average and a 6-1 win-loss record as a pitcher.
+He was named the Orange County Register's 2007 player of the year and signed a letter of intent with California State University, Fullerton.

 2009: Braves' Fifth-Best Prospect

-In 2009, Freddie Freeman was named the Atlanta Braves' fifth-best prospect, according to Baseball America, before the season.
+In 2009, Freddie Freeman was named the Braves' fifth-best prospect according to Baseball America.

-In 2013, Freddie Freeman was selected as a finalist for the MLB All-Star Game Final Vote and won with 19.7 million fan votes.
-He finished the season with a .319 batting average, 23 home runs, and 109 RBI, finishing fifth in MVP voting.
+In 2013, Freddie Freeman won the Major League Baseball All-Star Game Final Vote with a record-setting 19.7 million votes but couldn't play due to injury.
+He finished the season with a .319 batting average, 23 homers, and 109 RBIs in 147 games, placing fifth in the National League MVP voting.

 2018: Gold Glove Award